dev-aniketsingh/singhaniket98/README.md

 ### Hi there 👋

-### I am Aniket.
-I am a graduate student at Youngstown State University.
-I am majoring in Computing and Information Systems with specialization in Machine Learning.
+### I am Aniket.I have a Master's in Computing and Information Systems with specialization in Machine Learning.
 I have completed my Bachelor's of Science in Computer Science with minor in Mathematics, and Data Analytics.
 - 🌱 I’m currently learning Machine Learning and Statistical Learning.
 - 🦉 I'm a Night owl
 - 😄 Pronouns: He/Him